-- I. Education: - University degree in economics, electrical engineering or law or other related areas is required. - II.
-Experience: - At least 6 years of professional experience in energy market (experience with TSO, market participant or energy regulatory authority); - At least 5 years of international working experience in institutional consultancy. - Proven professional record of involvement in Moldova's electricity-related tasks will be a strong asset. - III.
-Competencies: - Excellent knowledge of the Commission Regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing.; - Familiarity with Moldova TSO responsibilities and activity with regards to network balancing - Familiarity with the RM-EU Association Agreement, Energy Community Treaty, and other international regional commitments of Moldova; - Strong analytical and report-writing skills demonstrated by previous assignments;

-- Strong interpersonal and communication skills, ability to work with Government representatives, demonstrated by previous assignments; - Proficiency in English.
-Knowledge of Romanian and Russian will be an asset.
+- I. Education: - University degree in the law, economics, electrical engineering or other related areas is required. - II.
+Experience: - At least 5 years of proven professional experience in legal acts drafting and promotion and transposition in the national legislation of the EU energy related acquis; - At least 5 years of working experience in the institutional consultancy and law-making. - Hands-on experience in electricity-related projects will be a strong advantage. - III.
+Competencies: - Excellent knowledge of the Commission Regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing; - Familiarity with Moldova TSO responsibilities and activity with regards to network balancing - Familiarity with the RM-EU Association Agreement, Energy Community Treaty, and other international and regional commitments of Moldova; - Strong analytical and report-writing skills demonstrated by previous assignments; - Strong interpersonal and communication skills, ability to work with Government representatives, demonstrated by previous assignments;